 If you have a credit card with a bank that doesn’t offer joint accounts, there’s also the option of adding your spouse to the account as an authorized user.
 This gives them the ability to use the line of credit, but they won't be legally responsible for the balance.

 Joint account holders have more privileges than authorized users.
 Joint account holders can inquire about account balances, redeem reward points, request a credit line increase, and close the account.
 Authorized users do not have these privileges.

 Reasons to Consider a Joint Credit Card

-Marriage can merge your assets, family, and furniture, but it doesn’t merge your credit scores.
-If your spouse had poor credit before marriage, getting married won't improve their credit score.
+Marriage can merge your assets, family, and furniture, but it doesn’t combine your credit scores.
+If your spouse had poor credit before the wedding, getting married won't improve their credit score.
 However, if you add your spouse to your credit card as a joint account (and maintain active use and on-time payments while keeping the balance at zero or as close to it as possible), that can help them build their credit history.

 If your spouse has poor credit, they may not qualify for a credit card on their own, but that doesn't mean they won't get approved for a joint account with you.
 If you have a good credit score, you may be able to get both of you approved.
 Then, if the two of you manage this account responsibly by paying the bills on time, both of your credit scores will benefit from the positive activity.

 There’s also an accountability factor here.
 A joint credit card can help spouses make more mindful choices with their credit and money.
 If you and your spouse have your own credit card accounts, you may never see each other’s statements or know how much the other person owes.
 It's almost too easy to keep your spending under wraps.

 “It gives both parties a reason to pause a moment and give some extra thought before making a purchase,” says Joan Fradella.